OpenTransport/prefill/README.md

  * round(longitude,2)*100 . round(latitude,2) of the user

 and of course the "from" and "to" are included when training.

-Since the history will probably contain only 10 to 20 from/to stop areas, the neural network might be quite precise.

 For the neural network, we will use [brain.js](https://github.com/harthur/brain).